wlandau/r-multiverse.github.io/conduct.md

 reported to the [R-multiverse Code of Conduct Committee](team.md) at conduct@r-multiverse.org.
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+All Code of Conduct Committee members are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+The members of the [R-multiverse Code of Conduct Committee](team.md) will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 ### 1. Correction